pythonic-emacs/pythonic/README.rst

 -----

-This library provide function for convenient running python on different platforms on local and remote hosts.
+This library provide function for convenient running python on different platforms on local and remote hosts including Docker containers.
+To use ``pythonic`` with Docker you need to install `docker-tramp`_ Emacs package.

 You can use remote interpreter

 .. code:: lisp

     (setq python-shell-interpreter "/ssh:user@host:/usr/bin/python")
+    ;; or
+    (setq python-shell-interpreter "/docker:root@container:/usr/bin/python")

 You can use remote virtual environment

 .. code:: lisp

     (setq python-shell-virtualenv-root "/ssh:user@host:env")
+    ;; or
+    (setq python-shell-virtualenv-root "/docker:root@container:/src/app/env")

 ``python-shell-exec-path`` and ``python-shell-process-environment``
 will be translated to remote host too.